jamescammarano/var-filter/README.md

 - Support finding type of `__var__`
   - Add {type} to the variables object
 - Migrate from `__var__ `to `__var` because vars can contain \_\_ in the middle
+- Update parser and tests to use the new variable format.

 ## Expanding the idea